fast050/ImageSearchApp/README.md

 - Search any Photos by Users.

 # How To Use
-To Use the app you need a developer account [Unsplash developer account](https://unsplash.com/documentation#creating-a-developer-account) then get your key:
-adjust UnsplashPhotoServices interface in the  @Headers( ...,"Authorization: your_key"
+To Use the app you need a developer account [Unsplash developer account](https://unsplash.com/documentation#creating-a-developer-account) then get your key: in the project : paste your key in UnsplashPhotoServices interface @Headers( ...,"Authorization: your_key"

 # Third Party
 - Retrofit